mochoy/mochoy/README.md

 ## Hi there 👋
 ---

-I'm a software enginnering intern at Microsoft working on the brand new Surface Duo folding phone.
+I'm a software engineering intern at Microsoft working on the brand new Surface Duo folding phone.
 Last year, I did a 9-month co-op at Apple as a hardware engineer on the Apple TV.
 From San Francisco, CA. Junior (?) at Cal Poly SLO studying electrical engineering.

 ### 🔭 Cool Projects
 ---